wikimedia/mediawiki-extensions-MediaModeration/README.md

 > **$wgMediaModerationHttpProxy** - HTTP proxy to use when calling PhotoDNA service.
 Default is null, which means no proxy is used.
 Set to the URL of the proxy to use a proxy.
 > - Default Value = null

-> **$wgMediaModerationCheckOnUpload**  - 	Indicates whether files should be checked on upload.
-If false, checking will only be done by the ModerateExistingFiles.php maintenance script.
-> - Default Value = false

 #### Next
 - Find an image on your local site